Chapter 1: The Solid State Class 12 Chemistry NCERT Solutions

 Q1.22.
 Why do anionic vacancies cause color in some solids?

-Ans: In NaCl, Cl⁻ ions leave vacancies that are occupied by electrons (F-centres).
-These absorb visible light and impart yellow color.
+Answer: In NaCl, Cl⁻ ions leave vacancies that are occupied by electrons (F-centres), which absorb visible light and impart yellow color.

 Q1.23.
 Group to use for n-type doping of a Group 14 element: